Faculty & Contacts

 After receiving his Bachelors in Social Science from Shawnee State University, Kevin chose to serve as a United States Air Force ARFF Firefighter in 2003.
 During his time as an enlisted firefighter, Kevin earned his Associates in Fire Science, EMT certification, and was promoted to the civilian equivalency of a Lieutenant.
 Following his active duty career in 2007, Kevin and his family moved back to Columbus where he continued his career with the Miami Township Fire Department.
 While serving as a member of the Miami Township Fire Department, Kevin earned his Paramedic certification.
 In 2011 Kevin joined the EMS Program at Columbus State.
 Kevin has also served as the EMS/Fire Coordinator at Pickaway Ross Vocational School.
 Kevin is an Ohio EMS Instructor and American Heart Association BLS/ACLS Instructor.
 Kevin is working on furthering his education as a nurse, enjoys fitness, and is in the process of writing a cookbook.

 Karla began her EMS career in 1995.
 She has both pre-hospital, in-hospital and outpatient care experience in EMS and perinatal care.
 She began teaching in 1996, as a CPR instructor and progressed to various roles at CSCC including Clinical Preceptor, full-time staff member Teaching Assistant, and Adjunct Faculty in both EMS Technology and Multi-Competency Health.
-Karla has a passion for understanding how people learn and helping students create effective learning and studying habits.
+Her experience includes having been EMS Education Manager for Columbus Division of Fire and Senior Outreach Coordinator for the Ohio State University Center for EMS.
+Karla has a passion for understanding how people learn and helping students create effective learning and study habits.
 She holds a Master’s in Education with a focus on Instructional Design for Online Learning and a Doctorate in Educational Leadership and Administration.

 Bob Dickson (Adjunct Faculty/Field Clinical Coordinator)